killerwanee/Zabbix-Linux-Services-AutoDiscovery/README.md

 - `service_discovery.sh` – Script to discover systemd services and report their status numerically.
 - `service_ignore.list` – List of services to exclude from discovery.
 - `Linux_Discovery.yaml` – Zabbix template for service discovery.
+- `linux_service_discovery_deployment_script` – Script to download and deploy config files and parameters from this git and auto-apply securely on your system.
 - Instructions to configure Zabbix agent.

 ## Requirements